Quafadas/dedav4s/raw_docs/working_chart/mutable.md

 ![The Vega Editor](../assets/vegaEditor.png)

-Ultimately, our aim might be to plot a line chart with our own data, for example with this datastructure
+Ultimately, our aim might be to plot a line chart with our own data.

 ## Adding a title
 To start simple, let's add a title modifier.